jeffchi/secure-build-cli/README.md

 IBM Cloud Hyper Protect Virtual Servers Secure Build Server, also referred to as Secure Build Server (SBS) allows you to build a trusted container image within a secure enclave, provided by [IBM Cloud Hyper Protect Virtual Servers](https://cloud.ibm.com/catalog/services/hyper-protect-virtual-server).
 The enclave is highly isolated - developers can access the container only by using a specific API and the cloud administrator cannot access the contents of the container as well, thereby the created image can be highly trusted.
 Specifically, the build server cryptographically signs the image, and a manifest (which is a collection of materials used during the build for audit purposes).
 Since the enclave protects signing keys inside the enclave, the signatures can be used to verify whether the image and manifest are from the build server, and not somewhere else.

 The following diagram illustrates a high level structure of SBS, which is provisioned by an administrator by using the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=hpvs-cli-plugin-hpvs_cli_plugin).
 This document describes how a developer can interact with the server by using the `build.py` script.
 A developer prepares the source code of an application with Dockerfile, in a source code repository such as GitHub.
-The build server pulls the source code, builds a container image by using the Dockerfile, signs it, and and pushes the container image to the IBM Container Registry or Docker Hub.
+The build server pulls the source code, builds a container image by using the Dockerfile, signs it, and pushes it to a container registry, such as Docker Hub.
 During the build process, it also creates a manifest file and signs it.
 Optionally, it can push the manifest to Cloud Object Storage, or the developer can download it on a local file system.
 The build server can also export and import its state as a single file, which includes signing keys of the image and manifest, with build parameters.
 When exported, the state is encrypted in such a way that the developer or IBM cannot decrypt the state image outside the enclave.
 It can be decrypted only inside the enclave.
 The encrypted state image can be pushed to Cloud Object Storage, or the developer can download it on a local file system.

 <p align="center">